Majors, Minors, Concentrations, Certificates & Other Programs

 - Minor: Mathematics

-- Certification: NJ Teaching Credentials with B.A. in Mathematics: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of Mathematics (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in Mathematics: Early Childhood Education (P–3), Elementary Education (K–6) with option for Mathematics Middle School Endorsement, and Teacher of Mathematics (K–12), each with Teacher of Students with Disabilities Endorsement.

 Music